EmbedJournal/embedjournal/_posts/2013-06-25-interfacing-lcd-module-part-1.md

 [<img class="size-thumbnail wp-image-857 alignright" alt="Character LCD Command Sheet" src="/images/posts/2013/06/20x4-Character-LCD-Module-150x150.jpg" width="150" height="150" />](/images/posts/2013/06/20x4-Character-LCD-Module.jpg)

-The 20 x 4 display module is a slight variant of the 16 x 2 Module such that, aA single 40 character (of which 16 are displayable) line is split up into 2 halves of 20 displayable characters each to make 4 lines.A Here the first line displays the first 20 DD RAM locations (00 - 13) and the third line displays theA remaining 20 DD RAM locations (14 - 53) of the first line in the case of 16 x 2 LCD Module.A And the second line displays the first 20 DD RAM locations (40 - 53) and the fourth line displays theA remaining 20 DD RAM locations (54 - 67) of the second line in the case of 16 x 2 LCD Module.A This is the module that I am using for this post.
-It has the disadvantage of not being able to scroll but looks better with 4 displayable lines.A Here is a table of the DD RAM addresses that are within the visible region.
+The 20 x 4 display module is a slight variant of the 16 x 2 Module such that, a single 40 character (of which 16 are displayable) line is split up into 2 halves of 20 displayable characters each to make 4 lines.
+Here the first line displays the first 20 DD RAM locations (00 - 13) and the third line displays the remaining 20 DD RAM locations (14 - 53) of the first line in the case of 16 x 2 LCD Module and the second line displays the first 20 DD RAM locations (40 - 53) and the fourth line displays the remaining 20 DD RAM locations (54 - 67) of the second line in the case of 16 x 2 LCD Module.
+This is the module that I am using in this post.
+It has the disadvantage of not being able to scroll but looks better with 4 displayable lines.Here is a table of the DD RAM addresses that are within the visible region.

 <table class="aligncenter" style="width: 100%;" border="1" cellspacing="0" cellpadding="5" align="center">
   <tr>